DataGuys/CentralThreatIntelligence/README.md

 1. Create a custom Logic App for your API source
 2. Use the existing table schemas for storing indicators
-3. Follow the same pattern as the TAXII connector for:
+3. Follow the same pattern as the TAXII connector for authentication, parsing, and data insertion
-   - Authentication
-   - Parsing
-   - Data insertion

 ## Operational Tasks